BrentLab/NetProphet_3.0/README.md

 - rename the container with a shorted file name, so it is easier to use: ``` mv s_np_sha256.2c48c295ab321b5fc6c79132934aef7f5a317beb46698ad879fd45bb2440c344.sif s_np.sif ```

 ## More advanced, install all dependencies
-Refer to wiki page to install depencies for NetProphet 3.0
+Refer to this [wiki page](https://github.com/BrentLab/NetProphet_3.0/wiki/Advanced-Installation) for installing NetProphet dependencies

 # II.
 Run NetProphet 3.0